 Here’s our new traveller: Sarah Swank – a travel blogger from Indianapolis, Indiana, that likes to spend a lot of time abroad eating and exploring coffee shops.

-It’s on her blog Suitcase Six where she shares tips on a more sustainable travel, and also inspires women who loves travelling too.
+It’s on her blog Suitcase Six where she shares tips on more sustainable travel, and also inspires women who love travelling too.

 Midlands Traveller: Talk a bit about yourself.

 Sarah Swank – Hello all!
 My name is Sarah, and I’m a 26-year-old American girl who currently works remotely for a mentoring program in my state’s juvenile prisons.